boostercloud/booster/docs/README.md

 This way, you can have different configurations depending on your needs.

-For example, your 'fruit-store' app can have three environments: 'dev', 'stage', and 'prod', each of them with different app names or providers.
-A developer named "Pepe" could have another environment with a different app name so that he can deploy the entire application to a production-like environment and test it.
-Check the example to see how this app would be configured.
+Booster environments are extremely flexible.
+For example, your 'fruit-store' app can have three team-wide environments: 'dev', 'stage', and 'prod', each of them with different app names or providers, that are deployed by your CI/CD processes.
+Developers can create their own private environments very easily by just adding an additional config file to test their changes in realistic environments before committing them.
+Likewise, CI/CD processes could generate separate production-like environments to test different branches to perform QA in separate environments without interferences from other features under test.

 The only thing you need to do to deploy a whole new completely-independent copy of your application is to use a different name.